About Kim Murphy Photography

 I have always loved black and white film photography.
 I love the timeless look of it.
 In August of 2013 I decided to try my hand at it.
 I bought a used Canon 1V film camera and some black and white film.
 I love film photography and it's challenges.
 Check out my galleries of black and white film photography.

-I'm proud to call myself a photographer.
 I have learned a lot from my journey with photography, the most important being, patience.
 I love every minute that I'm outdoors in nature with my camera.
 I never tire of it.
 It brings me immense happiness, peace and solitude.

 There is so much beauty in our world.
 I've tried to capture some of it and hope my images inspire you to get out there and experience nature.